andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 ### Disclaimer: There's nothing wrong with Postgres

 If you are not in the business of running on a single monolithic server.
 Or not confident handling backups.
-Or fully understand the nuances and limitations of SQLite DO NOT USE IT.
+Or do not fully understand the nuances and limitations of SQLite DO NOT USE IT.
 There's nothing wrong with a managed postgres service.

 **Further Reading:**